Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Motif-based Continuous Dynamics (MCD) Discovery

-Given the MDP definition, we frame skill discovery from a control-theoretic perspective.
-In this view, skills are the fundamental components that enable the construction of diverse policies and reward functions, and thus help explain the motivation behind observed behaviors.
+Given the MDP definition, we frame motif discovery from a control-theoretic perspective.
+In this view, motifs are the fundamental components that enable the construction of diverse policies and reward functions, and thus help explain the motivation behind observed behaviors.

-\begin{definition}[Skill Set] Given an arbitrary transition kernel $P(\cdot|s, a)$ in a linear (or low-rank) MDP \cite{jin2020provably, yang2020reinforcement, agarwal2020flambe}, we can express it via a spectral decomposition:
+\begin{definition}[Motif Set] Given an arbitrary transition kernel $P(\cdot|s, a)$ in an MDP, we can express it via a spectral decomposition: